 To understand cultural fit, you must first understand the concept of company culture.
-Company culture is the beliefs, values, behaviours, and norms that are espoused by a company.
+Company culture is the beliefs, values, behaviors, and norms that are espoused by a company.
 The mantra of ‘the customer is always right', office happy hour on Fridays, and freedom for employees to express and share ideas, are all examples of beliefs and values that contribute to company culture.

 Company culture is the reason that at some jobs, employees show up sharply at 8 wearing suits and ties, and in other people stroll in between 8 and 9 in jeans.
 Company culture encapsulates everything from the company's values to how direct reports and managers communicate and interact with one another.

-How Does Company Culture Impact an Organisation
+How Does Company Culture Impact an Organization

 A company is not just defined by its products or services.
-These days, how it acts, how it engages its people, and how it contributes to society are equal factors in determining an organisation's ethos.
+These days, how it acts, how it engages its people, and how it contributes to society are equal factors in determining an organization's ethos.
 This is why culture is such an important aspect of building a strong brand.

 Once people understand your business culture, core beliefs, and vision for the future, they better understand the company's mission and how it operates.
-At the same, from a business standpoint, understanding your organisation's culture will help inform the choices you make from top-level management strategies all the way to the recruitment process and hiring decisions.
+At the same, from a business standpoint, understanding your organization's culture will help inform the choices you make from top-level management strategies all the way to the recruitment process and hiring decisions.

 Company culture especially has a big impact on talent acquisition.
 Knowing what kind of candidate will likely succeed in the business helps HR teams screen a potential job applicant, find strong team members, and build diverse teams.
 After all, when acquiring new talent, it's important for a company to determine the candidate's values and assess culture fit.
 Poor culture fit with a company can result in both the company and the candidate being unhappy down the line.